GaneshJadhavOnGitHub/DevEnvironmentForC/README.md

 4. Open this folder in VS-Code

 5. It will ask to reopen the folder in container.
 Click Reopen.
-   Otherwise open VS-Code Command pallete (f1) and following command DevContainers : Open Folder in container.
+   Otherwise open VS-Code Command pallete (f1) and execute following command DevContainers : Open Folder in container.

 6. Image get build and container will be spinned-up.